shadiawidat/UnityRobotVR/README.md

-Shadi awidat and Noor abu el foul
+Shadi awidat and Noor abu el foul.

 Robot Car VR.

 This project purpose is to move a robot car (turboPi) using VR in Unity.

 Steps to run the project:
 1. Open a unity project.
 2. Add the MRTK packages and make sure that the VR works.